 A graphic designer has many choices to make when using typefaces.
 Once expensive typefaces were only for the designers and clients who had a big budget.
 But most of those fonts are now available free online without spending much on them.
 This means that modern designers have access to high-end typefaces.
 In turn, this helps the designers in coming out with unique design personalities of logos.

 But more options of typefaces have also created the problem of plenty for the designers.
 Sometimes, it is difficult to pick a perfect typeface for a logo, out of many available.
 But if you keep certain tips in mind, you can make a perfect choice of the letters for your logo.

-Choice of typography can make or break a logo design.
+Remember that choice of typography can make or break a logo design.
 We know that fonts express certain emotion and have a personality that wise graphic designers use to represent a business.
-Use of software has only made it easier for the designers to incorporate typography but such an ease also has resulted in irresponsible selection of fonts.
+Use of software has only made it easier for the designers to incorporate typography but such an ease also has resulted in the irresponsible selection of fonts.

 Though it is difficult to set hard rules of typography and they are meant to be broken, but a designer must consider some rules when creating logos.
 One of the rules is that capital letters are usually for highlighting a message aggressively while lowercase letters express softness.

 Note also that serif typeface should be used when you want to create a business like the professional message through logo design.
 San serif fonts are simple and clear.
 They are the perfect choice to express softness.
 For this reason, most of the headlines are in san serif.

 Another point to remember is that different points of fonts also can change the personality of the same typeface.
 So, keep this in mind when selecting a typeface and point size in graphic design services.

 Typefaces come with different personalities and graphic designers must be aware of this fact while creating a logo design.
 The right business message can only be conveyed through the right personality of a typeface.
 For instance, you cannot use comic sans in a corporate logo design.